-During the years ended June 30, 2020 and 2019, the Foundation contributed to the University approximately \$1,896,000 and \$1,812,000, respectively, to be used for purposes as required by endowment agreements and/or donors for specific programs.
+During the years ended June 30, 2021 and 2020, the Foundation contributed to the University approximately \$2,305,000 and \$1,896,000, respectively, to be used for purposes as required by endowment agreements and/or donors for specific programs.

-During the years ended June 30, 2020 and 2019, employees of the University were provided to oversee the operations of the Foundation.
-For the years ended June 30, 2020 and 2019, the Foundation reimbursed the University approximately \$53,000 and \$52,000, respectively, for salary expense.
-The University contributed in-kind salary expense of \$62,383 and \$29,213 for the years ended June 30, 2020 and 2019, respectively.
+During the years ended June 30, 2021 and 2020, employees of the University were provided to oversee the operations of the Foundation.
+For the year ended June 30, 2020, the Foundation reimbursed the University approximately \$53,000 for salary expenses.
+The University contributed inkind salary expense of \$77,720 and \$62,383 for the years ended June 30, 2021 and 2020, respectively.
 These in-kind contributions are included in contributions and expenses in the statements of activities.

 During the year ended June 30, 2016, the Foundation sold a building to the University.
-As part of the sale agreement, the sales price of the building to the University was reduced by \$23,000 in lieu of rent for the University owned space used by the Foundation through the year ending June 30, 2021.
+As part of the sale agreement, the sales price of the building to the University was reduced by \$23,000 in lieu of rent for the University owned space used by the Foundation through the year ended June 30, 2021.